JeffersonLab/remoll/analysis/pe_studies/README.md

 This script assumes several files are already in place and will complain if they are not in the right places or with the right names.
 Do `scripts/produce.sh` and `scripts/full-scan.sh` first to properly prepare for getting the lightguide backgrounds lookup table folded into the MOLLER flux for final numbers.
 Please note that the "signal" size has been assumed at 12 PEs vs 25 PEs for rings 1,2,3,4, and 6, vs 5, respectively.
 The "background" signal is entirely determined by the lookup table coming from the `scripts/full-scan.sh` analysis.
 ### ref-scan.sh
 This is a script that will allow you to scan the reflector length and reflector angle parameters to determine the ideal size and angle of the reflector segment for ideal light collection.
 Parameters for cerenkov and scintillation can be turned on and off to help understand what is happening.
 With some care, the relflectivity of the reflector section and the light guide section could be separated from eachother and this can be used to determine the impact of blackening in the light guide section (you would need to edit the material property names or values by hand in the GDML files copied into this analysis in order for that test to be feasible, though it has been done before.
 See the logic surrounding the Reflectivity parameter in these scripts for guidance on how to achieve this)
+This script is run similarly to scan.sh.
+For instructions on general parameters to enter, input ./scripts/ref-scan.sh
 ### sub-ref-scan.sh
 This script executes similarly to `scripts/ref-scan.sh`, but it loops over sub-segments of the reflector, allowing fine tuning of a fresnel-type mirror, for optimal light collection.
 This is just one easiest way that the light guides and reflectors can be studied in addition to the default flat segments we have started with.
 ### getMax.C